jeffreykegler/hoonlint/misc/whitespace.md

 * A kingside jogging.
   The base column of its jogs
   should be aligned
-  2 stops after the anchor column.
+  two stops after the anchor column.

 * A vertical gap.
   Its inter-comment column should be the anchor column.